rat-pac/ratpac-two/doc/users_guide/command_interface.md

 ### 2.3.
 Detector Visualization

 Basic visualization commands let you quickly open a viewer and inspect the geometry.
+Note to successfully run the visualizer you must run rat with the appropriate flag 'rat visualization.mac --vis'
 Useful commands include:

 * `/vis/open OGL` - open an OpenGL viewer.
 * `/vis/drawVolume` - draw the full detector geometry.